 Sunday, August 3, 2014

-By default, OpenStack Glance saves images and OpenStack Instance snapshots on the local filesystem in /var/lib/glance/images/.
+By default, OpenStack Glance saves images and OpenStack Instance snapshots to its local filesystem at /var/lib/glance/images/.

 Verify the user glance is part of tenant service with role admin.